Vinilificio/vinilificio.com/en/single-copy.md

 If you really want to transfer on vinyl compressed files formats such as mp3, do not convert them to any other file format.

+The speed of the engraving (33/45/78 rpm) is another important factor affecting the quality of the groove reading along with the disc size (5‘/7’/10‘/12’).
+The closer you get towards the centre of the disc, the slower the stylus reads the groove.
+Decreasing the speed towards the centre of the disc results in a less accurate reading of the groove causing, among other problems, distortion.
+For the reasons mentioned above, qualitatively speaking it is not recommended (although technically possible) to record a 7’ format at 33 rpm.

 **Low freqeunces:**

 * Frequencies below 20 Hz can create resonance problems